-Jayne McBurney, Vice Chair
+Jayne McBurney, Chair

 Jayne is the Program Coordinator for Steps to Heath, NC State’s SNAP-Ed Program.
 The Steps to Health program is delivered through Cooperative Extension across the state with the goal to help people make the healthy choice, the easy choice.
 SNAP-Ed programs such as Steps to Health teach people who are eligible for SNAP about good nutrition, how to make their food dollars stretch further, and learn to be physically active.
 The program also helps communities to create Policy, Systems, and Environmental changes to create healthy communities.